Cambridge-ICCS/RandomForests_Workshop/README.md

 ### Exercises
 The exercises for the course can be found in the [exercises](exercises/) directory.
-These take the form of \<partially completed jupyter notebooks/downloadable code/online.\>.
+These take the form of partially complete jupyter notebooks.

 ### Worked Solutions
 Worked solutions for all of the exercises can be found in the [worked solutions](worked-solutions/) directory.